corigne/misfits/frontend/src/blogposts/conway.md

 # What is Conway's Game of Life?

-Conway's game of life is one of many cellular automaton.
+Conway's Game of Life is one of many cellular automaton.
 James Horton Conway, a British mathematician, devised the rules for his game of Life in 1970.

 ## What is a cellular automaton?